itsToggle/trakt-scraper/README.md

      - If no instant available releases are found, the best uncached release (according to the Ranking settings) is added to RealDebrid.
   - Once an uncached release has finished downloading on RealDebrid, it is directly downloaded.

+**3) Other Services**
+  - Downloaded archives are unrared automatically.
+Archives are deleted after download.
+  - Easily add manual downloads on the WebUi.
+  - A CNL Listener is running in the background

 **3) Trakt:**
   - Content is marked as collected